Fischsalat/CVarDumper/README.md

 # CVarDumper

-A dll that dumps all console-variables with description from a UnrealEngine game.
+A dll that dumps all console-variables with their description from a UnrealEngine game.

 You need to change the offset to [this](https://github.com/EpicGames/UnrealEngine/blob/4.21/Engine/Source/Runtime/Core/Public/HAL/IConsoleManager.h#L714) variable in line 22 of main.cpp to the offset for your game.